Sastrify’s Mission and Vision: How We See the World of Software Evolving

 The 3 Stages of Software’s Evolution

 In 1948, a computer scientist at England’s University of Manchester wrote the first piece of software — a program that calculated the answer to a math problem in 52 minutes.
-In the 70-plus years since that first program solved a problem, the sophistication and power of software has steadily accelerated.
+In the 70-plus years since that first program solved a problem, the sophistication and power of software have steadily accelerated.
 Here’s a look at the 3 general stages of software’s evolution through these decades.

 1. Systems of Record

 The earliest pieces of software were systems of record.
 Filing cabinets filled with reams of paper and other documents were replaced by computer programs, including databases initially and then customer relationship management (CRM) and other data entry systems.
-As systems of record became more and more powerful and complex, computer storage of records became more and more efficient — requiring less and less physical space over time.
-Computers that occupied large rooms in the 1950s, 1960s and 1970s were sitting on desktops by the 1980s and 1990s.
+As systems of the record became more powerful and complex, computer storage of records became more and more efficient — requiring less and less physical space over time.
+Computers that occupied large rooms in the 1950s, 1960s, and 1970s were sitting on desktops by the 1980s and 1990s.

 2. Systems of Engagement

 Broad access to the internet started to change software development in the 1990s and into the 2000s.
 Software developers and companies pivoted from simple systems of record to systems of engagement.
-This collective shift is known simply as Web 2.0 — dynamic webpages and user-generated content (and later social media) replaced the simple, static webpages of the early internet.
+This collective shift is known simply as Web 2.0 — dynamic webpages and user-generated content (and later social media) replaced the simple, static web pages of the early internet.
 In business settings, software systems of engagement allowed for collaboration among colleagues in the same location — and even in remote locations.